 This is the part where I’m supposed to say something.

-I think I opened my mouth to make sounds, but I can’t tell.
-My face is numb and I think I’m going deaf because her lips moved but I didn’t hear what she just said.
+I think I open my mouth to make sounds, but I can’t tell.
+My face is numb and I must be going deaf because her lips move but I don’t hear anything.

 Or, no, maybe it’s because the blood pounding in my ears is drowning her out.